Moving from DLA to PIP – coping with income changes

 Charitable grants if your PIP award has increased

-You may also qualify for charitable help and grants to help with the extra costs of your illness or disability.
+You might also qualify for charitable help and grants to help with the extra costs of your illness or disability.

 Making the most of your new income